PanMaster13/DP2-Project/README.md

 Users for testing:
 There are two user types: admin, staff.

-If you don't have access, you are probably not the ones who are supposed to access the site.
+If you don't have access, you are probably not the ones who are supposed to access the site. :P

 For any enquiries, please contact this team directly.